scopsy/scopsy/README.md

 ### Hi there 👋

 My name is Dima and i'm a creator from Tel Aviv, Israel.
-I'm excited about web technologies and developer UX and tooling.
+I'm excited about web technologies, developer UX and tooling.

 🔭 I’m **currently building [Notifire](https://github.com/notifirehq/notifire)** an open source notification infrastructure for products.